JavaScript-Packer/Deflater/README.md

 PNGCrush-no.minify-compressed.htm - 376 kilobytes - entire page compressed with deflate, no minify (81% compression)

+PNGCrush-minified.only.htm - 950 KB - only JavaScript minified (53% minification)

 # About

 Here we took the original 2,200 kilobyte bytecode file (C++ compiled with emscripten), minified the JavaScript (separated from HTML) and page to 990 KB, and then compressed to 290 KB.